June 30, 2020 - 5 min read ⏱️

-Hi all, for my first post/article/whatever here, I have decided to talk about an old argument in the Java community: the dreaded Checked vs Unchecked exceptions.
+Hi all, toaday I decided to talk about an old argument in the Java community: the dreaded Checked vs Unchecked exceptions.
+For those of you who have never heard of this, here is a brief recap:

 The dispute on their usage has been controversial, with checked exceptions usually regarded as the black sheep.
+Arguments against checked exception that you could have heard are:

 Checked exceptions can be ignored by swallowing them, so what’s the point of having them?